Lulekoh/alx-higher_level_programming/0x02-python-import_modules/README.md

 Write a program that imports the variable a from the file variable_load_5.py and prints its value
 #All files should be executable

+#Advanced/optional tasks
+#file6 > 100-my_calculator.py
+6. Build my own calculator!
+Write a program that imports all functions from the file calculator_1.py and handles basic operations.